timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 139-RESEARCH AND DEVELOPMENT/CHAPTER 139-RESEARCH AND DEVELOPMENT.md

     * (M) the Secretary of the military department concerned and the Chief of the armed force concerned concur in the trade-offs made in accordance with subparagraph (B);

-    * (N) the requirements of section 2446b(e) of this title are met; and
+    * (N) the requirements of section 2446b(e) of this title are met;

-    * (O) appropriate actions have been taken to negotiate and enter into a contract or contract options for the technical data required to support the program;
+    * (O) appropriate actions have been taken to negotiate and enter into a contract or contract options for the technical data required to support the program; and

+    * (P) has approved the life cycle sustainment plan required under section 2337(b) of this title.

   * (4) in the case of a space system, performs a cost benefit analysis for any new or follow-on satellite system using a dedicated ground control system instead of a shared ground control system, except that no cost benefit analysis is required to be performed under this paragraph for any Milestone B approval of a space system after December 31, 2019; and